swajid/review_and_read_ahead/README.md

 * ["look for (the) positive" - my ophthalmologist (for 2/3 of my life)](https://youtu.be/8Cn2k1AyI1Y?t=105) <!-- it's 5 am and I just realized I forgot to reschedule my appointment -->
 * [Clear up what is missing in the project feedback/criticism](https://twitter.com/ZoeAncion/status/1107955823781781504)
   * vision+skills+incentives+ressources+action plan
-  * if it's "confusing" -> state the vision
+  * if it's "confusing" -> restate the vision
   * etc.
 - [ ] make new sub-heading on handling criticism + stuff FW said (e.g. "it's not always the technical stuff (code and etc)")